Digital CEOs Rising: Hiring the Modern Retail CEO

 We’re starting to see new movement in the market as companies seek to acquire the ‘secret sauce’ of next-gen CEOs groomed in best-in-class digital environments.
 But to identify the right rising stars, companies must first understand how retail’s revolution has reshaped the role of the CEO, and with it, the requirements for success.

 Here are five emerging characteristics that brands, retailers, boards and private equity firms increasingly seek when hiring next-gen CEO talent:

 Hiring a CEO with a clear view of technology’s impact on retail is essential to seeing around the corners and remaining relevant.
 In this continuously evolving space, CEOs need to be digitally fluent to understand the broader business context.

 That’s not to say they need to have a technical background.
 Rather, modern brands increasingly seek CEOs with immersive experience growing digital business in an omnichannel context.
-They want leaders who understand how to pull all of the pieces together: supply chain, marketing, customer engagement, product development, in-store experiences and unified engagement platforms – all within a digitally digitally disrupted landscape.
+They want leaders who understand how to pull all of the pieces together: supply chain, marketing, customer engagement, product development, in-store experiences and unified engagement platforms – all within a digitally disrupted landscape.